 Points are used to order the list of projects.
 The more points you have the higher priority your project will have.

-You will earn points by sharing your computer to help rendering.
-But you will lose some when someone renders one of your frames.
+You will earn points by sharing your computer to help to render.
+You spend points when someone renders one of your frames.

 The calculation of points is only based on render time.
 How points are calculated:

-* If the owner of a project renders a frame, no penality is made and it gets 30% of the adding points (The 30% penality is to avoid "farming".).
+* If the owner of a project renders a frame, no subtraction is made, and they get 30% of the points (The 30% penality is to avoid "farming".).

-The render time is not the actual duration on your machine (since that would it would give slower machines an advantage).
-Instead, it's scaled to a 'reference machine', which is currently an Intel Core i5-2500K @ 3.30GHz x4
+The render time is not the actual duration on your machine (since it would give slower machines an advantage).
+Instead, it's scaled to a 'reference machine', which is currently an Intel Core i5-9600 @ 3.70GHz x6

 .This list is generated by rendering the same project on each machine when the computer's specs are new.